R&D Tax Credit Ireland

 What are R&D Tax Credits?

 The R&D tax credit serves as a valuable incentive encouraging investment in research and development among companies in Ireland.
-This credit allows you to receive up to 25% of your R&D expenditure (both revenue and capital) as a tax credit or in cash, provided certain conditions are met.
+This credit allows you to receive up to 30% of your R&D expenditure (both revenue and capital) as a tax credit or in cash, provided certain conditions are met.
 Additionally, this credit complements the 12.5% corporation tax deduction at the standard rate.
 Eligible R&D activities span diverse fields including software development, engineering, food and beverage production, medical devices, pharmaceuticals, oil and gas, aerospace, agriculture and agri-food.

 Who is eligible for R&D Tax Credits?

 There’s a widespread misconception about Research and Development (R&D), often seen as limited to specialised teams or high-tech labs.
 However, many companies benefiting from R&D tax credits have eligible expenses rooted in innovation within their operations.
 Expenses aimed at enhancing products or services, even if projects don’t yield expected outcomes, may qualify.
-Any company in any industry, including Irish ones, may be eligible for R&D Tax Credits.
-The key is engaging in development activities seeking advancements in science or technology, such as creating new products, processes, or services, or modifying existing ones.
+Any company in any industry, undertaking innovative projects in Ireland

 What Type of R&D Expenditure is Claimable?